nick-morse/nick-morse/README.md

 ## Hi there! 👋

+I'm a postdoc at the KTH Royal Institute of Technology in Stockholm, Sweden 🇸🇪, studying curvature and rotation effects on transitional and turbulent flows 🌪️🌀

-I'm a senior scientist at the Research Center Pharmaceutical Engineering (RCPE) in Graz, Austria, working on resolving breakup of sub-Kolmogorov droplets in turbulent flows, along with other (computational) fluid dynamics problems.
+Previously, I was a Senior Scientist at the Research Center Pharmaceutical Engineering (RCPE) in Graz, Austria working on resolving breakup of sub-Kolmogorov-scale droplets.

 I received my PhD in May 2023 under the supervision of Professor Krishnan Mahesh at the University of Minnesota.
-The focus of my research is the insight that can be extracted from direct numerical simulation (DNS) and large-eddy simulation (LES) of highly complex turbulent flows, including complex turbulent boundary layers and jets in crossflow.
+The focus of my dissertation was the insight that can be extracted from direct numerical simulation (DNS) and large-eddy simulation (LES) of highly complex turbulent flows, including curved turbulent boundary layers, boundary layer trip memory effects, and jets in crossflow.

 ### Research interests 🔭